 Consider whether any conflict of interest may arise from the interrelationship among accredited and licensed personnel and whether that should influence the selection of accredited and/or licensed personnel to perform activities under this document.

-Inspections and Reinspections
+Inspections and Re-Inspections

 Inspections All local education agencies (LEAs) are required to inspect each school building that they lease, own or otherwise use as a school building to identify all locations of friable and nonfriable ACM except for those buildings which have been inspected as required by the AHERA and for which documentation of said inspection was filed with the State as required by the AHERA prior to publication of this section.